14 Best Beaches near Mystic, CT

 6. Ocean Beach Park, New London

 Ocean Beach Park is one of the best beaches in Connecticut.
-Kids will beg to stay here thanks to its slew of entertainment options (we're talking a waterslide, carousel, playground, water park, mini golf course, and Olympic-sized pool).
+Kids will beg to stay all day, thanks to its slew of entertainment options (we're talking a waterslide, carousel, playground, water park, mini golf course, and Olympic-sized pool).
 The soft white sand and calm water make it easy for parents to agree.

 Address: 98 Neptune Avenue, New London, Connecticut